gdombiak/OctoPrint-OctoPod/README.md

 ## Changelog

+**[0.3.9]** (08/29/2021)
+- NEW: Added support to delay notification when print is complete
+- FIXED: Progress notification at 25%, 50% and 75% now include camera snapshot
+- FIXED: Progress notification at 25%, 50% and 75% now respect camera orientation
+- FIXED: UI formatting that broke formatting of other OctoPrint setting pages

 **[0.3.8]** (08/28/2021)
 - Use Marlin defaults to prevent false thermal runaway alerts.
 Defaults are also configurable from UI.
 Thanks bonjipoo
 - Migration error thrown on fresh install with latest OctoPi install and Python 3.
 Thanks Pizzahd88